benjaminwoods/derek/docs/spec.md

             * run a callback that parses each child node (going to 2)
             * run an operation using that callback to determine how to consturct the JSON representation for the current node
             * return that representation.

-The JSON representation is then serialized depending on the format.
-(Currently, parsing and serialization are basically the same, except for the fact that serialization converts to string).